Jean-Claude Yon

-Jean-Claude Yon, born Paris, 22 February 1966 is a French academic and historian.
+Jean-Claude Yon (born 22 February 1966) is a French academic and historian.
 He has specialised in the world of 19th century theatre and opera, notably the work of Scribe and Offenbach.
 He is professor at the Université de Versailles-Saint-Quentin-en-Yvelines.

 Career

 Yon entered the École normale supérieure de Fontenay-Saint-Cloud in 1987, obtaining a master's degree in contemporary history with his study Les notaires parisiens sous le Second Empire (Parisian notaries during the Second Empire) which went on to win the Prix Favard de Langlade offered by the Institut international d’histoire du notariat in 1993.
 His doctoral thesis examined Eugène Scribe, la fortune et la liberté (Eugène Scribe, destiny and freedom) and was defended in January 1994 at the université Panthéon-Sorbonne.
 Along with Jean-Christophe Keck, Robert Pourvoyer, Peter Hawig and Alain Fraison he was involved in the creation of the Offenbach Edition Keck, a new Offenbach critical edition to be published by Boosey & Hawkes and Bote & Bock.
 Yon, in his 2000 study, notably advanced understanding of Offenbach's place within the sociological history of his times.
 Yon took part in the 2004 documentary directed by Gérald Caillat The Missing Manuscript, about the textual history of Les Contes d'Hoffmann.

-Président of the scientific committee of the 'Unité de formation et de recherche' (training and research unit) in Social Sciences and Humanities of the Université de Versailles-Saint-Quentin-en-Yvelines (November 2006 to June 2010), he was elected in June 2009 to the council of UFR, then in October 2010 to the council of the Institut d’études culturelles (IEC) then the council of the Institut d’études culturelles et internationales (IECI).
+Président of the scientific committee of the 'Unité de formation et de recherche' (training and research unit) in Social Sciences and Humanities of the Université de Versailles-Saint-Quentin-en-Yvelines (November 2006 to June 2010), he was elected in June 2009 to the council of UFR, then in October 2010 to the council of the Institut d’études culturelles (IEC) then the council of the Institut d'études culturelles et internationales (IECI).

-Professor of contemporary history at the Université de Versailles-Saint-Quentin-en-Yvelines (2012), in 2014 he became the Director of its Centre d’histoire culturelle des sociétés contemporaines (Centre for cultural history of contemporary society).
+Professor of contemporary history at the Université de Versailles-Saint-Quentin-en-Yvelines (2012), in 2014 he became the Director of its Centre d'histoire culturelle des sociétés contemporaines (Centre for cultural history of contemporary society).
 He was also responsible for projects with the Musée d'Orsay from 1992 to 2006 and co-ordinator of twelve exhibition brochures from 1993 to 2000.

-As 'Historien spécialiste de l'opéra, écrivain, professeur des universités' Yon was awarded Chevalier of the Ordre des Arts et des Lettres in the summer of 2021.
+As "Historien spécialiste de l'opéra, écrivain, professeur des universités" Yon was awarded Chevalier of the Ordre des Arts et des Lettres in the summer of 2021.